 If you aren't used to melting chocolate, make sure to try to stir between microwave heating increments.
 The chips keep their form and you need to stir them to make them smooth.

-Pour the 5 ounce can of chow mein noodles into the bowl with melted chocolate and using a rubber spoon or spatula, gently stir into the melted chocolate.
+Pour the 5-ounce can of chow mein noodles into the bowl with melted chocolate and using a rubber spoon or spatula, gently stir into the melted chocolate.

 Once the noodles are well covered in chocolate, take a large spoonful and place on parchment.
-Use the spoon and/or your fingers to create a 'dip' to help make it nest shaped.

 Aim to make a dozen nests.
 It's ok to break some of the noodles when doing this!

-Chocolate bird’s nests – two ingredients!
+Chocolate Haystacks – two ingredients!

 Ingredients